 For self-employed business people that were out sick with Covid in 2022, there is no tax relief to help offset lost income.

 It's important to remember that if you sold stocks, crypto, or NFTs last year, you're going to owe taxes on your gains.
 And if you went all in on meme stocks and knocked it out of the park, those gains can be very large.

 When you have investment gains, you pay capital gains taxes.
 Here are the capital gains tax rates.
 If your gains were from investments held less than a year, you pay the short term rate.
 If you held it longer than a year, the long term rate.

-Second, more extra unemployment benefits are coming to Americans.
+Second, more Americans have been getting unemployment benefits this year.
 If you're getting the full amount, contact your state’s Unemployment Benefit office to have them start withholding taxes.
 Otherwise, you may find yourself in a similar situation again next year.